Ewhachain-LookLock/looklock-front/README.md

 3. `npm install`
 4. `npm start`

-** To fully experience Looklock, we recommend to connect your wallet first.
+** To fully experience Looklock, we recommend you to connect your wallet first.

 ## Features
 #### Project List